 Adam is an extremely talented filmmaker and storyteller who has received a lot of requests via sharing his independent work on YouTube and Vimeo.
 As he puts it, “these days having your own original work alive and breathing on the web has replaced the showreel as the way potential clients discover you and your work.”

 His advice is to look where there is hidden demand that may be underserved:

-- Differentiate: If you are the same as everybody else, you won’t be worth much.
-(This doesn’t mean you need to be weird or quirky.
+- Differentiate: Seperate youself from the pack to stand out.
+This doesn’t mean you need to be weird or quirky.
 Things like quality and reliability are differentiators.
-Demonstrate them with reviews or testimonials)
+Demonstrate them with reviews or testimonials.